PageGroup (OTCMKTS:MPGPF) Sets New 52-Week High at $7.80

-PageGroup plc (OTCMKTS:MPGPF) reached a new 52-week high during trading on Thursday .
-The stock traded as high as $7.80 and last traded at $7.80, with a volume of 2139 shares trading hands.
-The stock had previously closed at $6.65.
+PageGroup plc (OTCMKTS:MPGPF)’s stock price hit a new 52-week high during trading on Wednesday .
+The stock traded as high as $7.80 and last traded at $7.80, with a volume of 0 shares.
+The stock had previously closed at $7.80.

-Several research analysts have recently commented on the stock.
-Royal Bank of Canada reissued a “sector perform” rating on shares of PageGroup in a research note on Monday, April 12th.
-Zacks Investment Research raised shares of PageGroup from a “hold” rating to a “buy” rating and set a $7.50 price objective for the company in a research note on Thursday.
-Four equities research analysts have rated the stock with a hold rating and one has issued a buy rating to the company’s stock.
-PageGroup currently has an average rating of “Hold” and a consensus price target of $7.50.
+MPGPF has been the topic of several analyst reports.
+Royal Bank of Canada restated a “sector perform” rating on shares of PageGroup in a report on Monday, April 12th.
+Zacks Investment Research cut shares of PageGroup from a “buy” rating to a “hold” rating in a report on Tuesday.
+Five investment analysts have rated the stock with a hold rating, The stock has a consensus rating of “Hold” and an average target price of $7.50.

 PageGroup plc, together with its subsidiaries, provides recruitment consultancy and support services.
 The company offers executive search services; recruitment services for qualified professional on permanent, temporary, and contract or interim basis; recruitment services to organizations requiring permanent employees and temporary or contract staff at technical and administrative support, professional clerical, and junior management levels; and flexible recruitment outsourcing services under the Page Executive, Michael Page, Page Personnel, and Page Outsourcing primary brands.